MicrosoftDocs/customer-insights/ci-docs/faqs-environment-status.md

 ---
 title: FAQ for Environment status summary
-description: This FAQ provides information about the AI technology used in Dynamics 365 Customer Insights Environment status summary, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 07/17/2023 ms.custom:
+description: This FAQ provides information about the AI technology used in Dynamics 365 Customer Insights Environment status summary.
+It includes key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 07/27/2023 ms.custom:
   - responsible-ai-faqs
 ms.topic: article